TimManiquet/occlusion/README.md

 # Occlusion of Images
+This repository contains three Python scripts to apply occlusion to a set of images in different ways.
+The three ways of occluding images are: by adding *blobs* on top of images, by adding a *partial viewing* mask with apertures on top of the images, or by *deleting* parts of the images.
+Each of these manipulations, occludes objects in the images such that only a _certain proportion_ of them will remain visible.

+## Input images
-This repository contains a Python script to apply occlusion to a set of images by adding blobs or occluding part of the image.
-In particular, it applies occlusion such that only a certain proportion of objects will remain visible.
-To ensure that proportion is calculated correctly, make sure the input images contain an transparent mask (alpha channel) where the object is delineated from the background.
+To ensure that the occluded  proportion is calculated correctly, make sure the input images contain an transparent mask (alpha channel) where the object is delineated from the background.
+These images should be 4-channel, grayscale images.
+Example of such images can be found in the `input images` folder.

-Images are present as examples in the `input` and `output` folders.

 ## Requirements
 - Python 3